Fort Carson activates new Fire Station 34

-FORT CARSON, Colo. — Fort Carson and the Directorate of Emergency Services leadership officially activate the new Fire Station 34 by uncoupling a fire hose in a traditional firefighter ceremony Feb.
+FORT CARSON, Colo. — Lt.
+Col. Daniel Gonzalez, director of emergency services, talks about how the new Station 34 is a symbol of unwavering commitment to the modernization of capabilities, readiness of warfighters and strength of community partnership during the official activation of the new fire station Feb.
 18, 2026.
-The new 8,000-square-foot facility replaces the old Station 34, which was activated in 1912 at Turkey Creek Recreational Center.
+The 8,000-square-foot facility replaces the previous Station 34, which was activated in 1912 at Turkey Creek Recreational Center.

 |Date Taken: